 The X1 also improves on Sony’s X-tended Dynamic Range for brighter whites and deeper blacks for outstanding contrast reproduction.
 Sony’s TRILUMINOS technology also benefits from the X-1, delivering a wider range of color reproduction as well as dynamic color correction for a more accurate color palette.

 Sony has introduced Google’s Android operating system to all of its 2015 models, for a better smart TV experience.
 This OS lets you do a lot of things you’re used to doing on your tablet or smartphone.
 Simply log into your Google ID to access a huge collection of apps, games and content from Google Play.
 This operating system will also make it easy to stream video content, function as a gaming device and provide enhanced features like voice-enabled searching through a remote control equipped with a microphone.

 And speaking of gaming devices, the 930C features PlayStation Now game streaming, which enables you to stream PS3 games directly to this TV without the use of a gaming console.
 The only additional equipment required is a DUALSHOCK 4 controller (sold separately) which connects to one of the TV’s USB ports.

 HDR (High Dynamic Range)

 The X930C is compatible with HDR content when it becomes available.
 Essentially, HDR can provide a higher level of contrast between light and dark images on the screen to create a much more realistic image, which greatly improves picture quality.

-Two remote controls are provided with this set – a touchpad device which operates via Bluetooth and features a built-in microphone for voice control of select Android TV functions.
+Two remote controls are provided with this set – a touchpad device that operates via Bluetooth and features a built-in microphone for voice control of select Android TV functions.
 The other remote is a standard IR type.

-The latest 802.11ac Wi-Fi standard is built-in to this set for a faster Wi-Fi experience when connected to your homes wireless network.
+The latest 802.11ac Wi-Fi standard is built-in to this set for a faster Wi-Fi experience when connected to your home’s wireless network.

 3D viewing is still an available feature with this display using active 3D technology and is supplied with two pairs of glasses.